PIN-AI/Subnet/docs/quick_start.md

 ```

 This script will:
-- Check and start NATS if needed
 - Start Registry service (gRPC: 8091, HTTP: 8101)
 - Start Matcher service (gRPC: 8090)
-- Start Validator service (gRPC: 9200)
+- Start Validator service in **single-node Raft mode** (gRPC: 9200)
+- Start a test agent for demonstration
 - Generate necessary configuration files
 - Save process IDs for easy management

+The validator automatically bootstraps as a single-node Raft cluster for development.
+For production multi-validator setup, see [Deployment Guide](subnet_deployment_guide.md).

 Logs are saved to `subnet-logs/` directory.